uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 #### Telling your training provider about your disability when you apply

 It’s up to you if you want to tell your training provider about your disability.

-information you give about your disability is protected under the [Data Protection Act 2018](https://www.gov.uk/data-protection/the-data-protection-act).
+Information you give about your disability is protected under the [Data Protection Act 2018](https://www.gov.uk/data-protection/the-data-protection-act).